Skip to main content

 Fentanyl Addiction IOP Near Burns, Tennessee

-Freeman Recovery Center offers fentanyl addiction Intensive Outpatient Programs (IOP) at 1615 Highway 96, Burns, TN 37029, providing effective detoxification and residential treatment options.
+Freeman Recovery Center offers fentanyl addiction Intensive Outpatient Programs (IOP) at 1615 Highway 96, Burns, TN 37029, providing effective fentanyl detoxification and residential treatment options.
 Our facility offers personalized care to support your recovery.
 Reach out today to learn more about how we can help you overcome fentanyl addiction.

 Check Your Insurance for IOP Coverage

-A fentanyl abuse and addiction Intensive Outpatient Program (IOP) is a structured treatment option designed to help you overcome substance abuse while allowing you to maintain your daily life.
+A fentanyl Intensive Outpatient Program (IOP) is a structured treatment option designed to help you overcome substance abuse while allowing you to maintain your daily life.
 Unlike inpatient rehab for Fentanyl addiction, an IOP lets you attend therapy multiple times a week while living at home.
 Flexible IOP scheduling makes it easier for you to balance treatment with obligations.

 During a fentanyl addiction IOP in Nashville, TN, you’ll engage in individual counseling, group therapy that focus on managing cravings and addressing any mental health challenges.
 You’ll learn coping skills in IOP, and holistic IOP programs also include aftercare support post-IOP to ensure lasting recovery.
 If you’re struggling with compulsive fentanyl use, an IOP for addiction recovery can be an effective solution.